GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 7.c Boasting about good works is nothing

-Even if one can perfectly obey the commandments, all our righteous deeds are like filthy rags before a Holy God (Isaiah 64:6).
+Even if one can perfectly obey the 10 commandments, our righteous deeds are like filthy rags before a Holy God (Isaiah 64:6).
 We are saved by grace alone; it is a gift, not by our works, so that no one could boast.
 (Ephesians 2:8-9)

-We become co-heirs of heaven with Christ.
+Those who belong to Christ are God’s children.
 He clothes us with righteousness (white robes) before God, who receives us as His children.
 (Col 1:17; Rom 8:17; Rev. 19:8)

 “But to all who did receive Him, He gave them the right to be children of God, to those who believe in His name, who were born, not of blood, or the will of the flesh, or the will of man, but God.”
 (John 1:12-13)